How to Declutter Sentimental Items After a Parent Dies

 Not every inherited item has a place in your home.
 That doesn't mean it has to go in the trash.

 One of the hardest parts of sorting a parent's belongings is the false choice many people feel stuck between: keep everything or throw it all away.
-But there's a lot of meaningful middle ground — and finding it can make letting go feel much less like loss.
+But there's a lot of meaningful middle ground — and understanding the options can make letting go feel a little bit easier.

 Give It a Second Life in the Family